harshitsinh222/Restaurant--app--with--nodejs/README.md

 # Restaurant-React-app
-HUMBER COLLEGE - INFORMATION TECHNOLOGY SOLUTIONS GROUP PROJECT.
+HUMBER COLLEGE - INFORMATION TECHNOLOGY SOLUTIONS</br>
+GROUP PROJECT.</br>
-We have used React, Handlebars and Node.js in this project.
+We have used React, Handlebars and Node.js in this project.</br>